ibm-cloud-docs/vmwaresolutions/services/htcc_ordering.md

 # Ordering HyTrust CloudControl
 {: #htcc_ordering}

-You can add the HyTrust CloudControl service (with an HA pair of HyTrust DataControl appliances included) to a new vCenter Server instance.
+You can add the HyTrust® CloudControl™ service (with an HA pair of HyTrust DataControl® appliances included) to a new VMware vCenter Server® instance.
 You can also add the service to your existing vCenter Server instance.

 The following versions of the HyTrust CloudControl service are installed, based on the NSX networking solution type of your instance: